FormidableLabs/react-swipeable/README.md

 };
 ```

 This is a somewhat contrived example as the final outcome would be similar to the static example.
-However, there may be cases where you want to determine when the user can scoll based on the user's swiping action along with any number of variables from state and props.
+However, there may be cases where you want to determine when the user can scroll based on the user's swiping action along with any number of variables from state and props.

 ## License